- Energy-efficient living

-- Think about your long-term needs and whether there is a multi-purpose tool that can do a number of the jobs you require, rather than purchasing a different tool for each task.
+- Think about long-term needs and whether there is a multi-purpose tool that can do a number of the jobs you require, rather than purchasing a different tool for each task.

 - Consider electric over petrol-powered tools where possible as they produce far less pollution.
-Solar powered options, where these are available, will have even less impact.
+Solar powered options, where these are available, have even less impact.